 Any fruits and any flavour ice cream would also jazz up a slice of pound cake.
 Think fresh figs and vanilla ice cream with a drizzle of honey.
 Or chocolate ice cream and chocolate sauce (go hard or go home!)

 Pound cake makes an excellent base for trifles and various layered desserts and even ice cream sundaes.
 This is a perfect time to use homemade fruit curds too.
-Try my Peach Curd or Plum Curd for a smooth fruity hit.
+Try my Peach, Plum or even Apple Curd for a smooth fruity hit.